 Progreso: Latino Progress works for fair representation for Latinos in Washington State.
 Progreso has focused on advocacy, electoral organizing, and coalition building for numerous issues that affect Latinos and people of color, including education, voting rights, immigration, and environmental justice.

 TFF plays a lead role in Safer States, a network of diverse environmental health coalitions and organizations in states across the country that share a bold and urgent vision: families, communities, and the environment should be protected from the devastating impacts of our society’s heavy use of chemicals.
 TFF is a founding member of Safer States and provides policy and science support to help win state campaigns for stronger laws on toxic chemicals.
-Read what we’re doing as part of our Safer States key issue,
+Read more about our work with Safer States here.

 Washington State Fire Service Organizations